labs-js/turbo-git/CONVENTION.md

-# Turbo Commit
+# Turbo Commit Convention

-A simple and powerful convention for our Git commits.
+### A simple and powerful convention for our Git commits.

 *Main idea: Every commit done should have a TAG inside the title message.*

 This will create git logs nicer and easier to see.
-Some extra magic comes after it with the [Turbo Commit CLI](/README.md)
+Some extra magic comes after it with the [Turbo Git CLI](/README.md)

 # Example: